dart-archive/observatory_pub_packages/packages/intl/README.md

 examples.
 The `name` and `args` parameters are required, and must match the name (or ClassName_methodName) and arguments list of the function respectively.
 However, there is a transformer provided that will automatically insert those parameters for you.
+This transformer is in the [Intl_translation](Intl_translation) package.
 In pubspec.yaml, add a section like

+      dev_dependencies:
+        intl_translation: ^0.15.0
       transformers:
-      - intl:
+      - intl_translation:
       $include: some_file.dart

 and then you can omit the name and args.